 There are two ways to deal with this:

-- You should question whether or not you are not giving them enough attention, and change.
+- It would help if you questioned whether or not you are not giving them enough attention and change.

 - Withdraw attention when your toddler is hitting.

-If you flip out when your toddler hits, you are giving them attention.
-If you sit your toddler down and tell them off for 20 minutes, you are giving them attention.
+If you flip out when your toddler hits, you give them attention.
+For example, if you sit your toddler down and tell them off for 20 minutes, you give them attention.

 Withdrawing attention will give them a message that hitting is not the way to get your attention.
 Good behavior is the best way!